 But soon sin entered; they rejected God's purposes and plan for their lives.
-Satan had promised they would acquire wisdom, but what was their first taste of wisdom?
+Satan promised they would acquire wisdom, but what was their first taste of wisdom?
 "And the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves aprons" (Genesis 3:7).
-Their shame must have been multiplied many times over as they heard God pronounce the dreadful curse on all of creation as a result of their sin.
-And then they had to watch as two of their animal friends (probably sheep) were slain, sacrificed to "make coats of skins" (v.
+Their shame must have been multiplied many times over as they heard God pronounce the dreadful Curse on all of creation as a result of their sin.
+And then two animals (probably sheep) were slain, sacrificed to "make coats of skins" (v.
 21) for their covering.

 Many years later, another Lamb was slain for sin, stripped of His clothing and hanged on a cruel cross, bearing unthinkable shame.
 "I may tell all my bones: they look and stare upon me.
 They part my garments among them, and cast lots upon my vesture" (Psalm 22:17-18).
 Today, having conquered sin and death, He reigns in heaven, "clothed with a garment down to the foot" (text verse).
 In His death, He arranged for us some day to be "arrayed in fine linen, clean and white" (Revelation 19:8), having "washed [our] robes, and made them white in the blood of the Lamb" (Revelation 7:14).
-JDM Tuesday, November 19
+JDM